Invisible Woman: Force-field projection

 Sue can also mentally generate a field of invisible psionic force (drawn from hyperspace), which she is able to manipulate for a variety of effects.
-For example, Sue can shape her fields into simple invisible constructs (e.g., barriers, clamps, columns, cones, cylinders, darts, discs, domes, platforms, rams, ramps, slides, spheres, etc.) or generate a nearly indestructible invisible force field around herself or her target.
-She can vary the texture and tensile strength of her field to some extent, rendering it rigid as steel or as soft and yielding as foam rubber; softer variants on the field enable her to cushion impacts more gently, and are less likely to result in psionic backlash against Susan herself (in some cases, sufficiently powerful assaults on her more rigid psionic fields can cause her mental or physical pain via psychic feedback).
-She is also able to make her shields opaque or translucent like milk glass to effectively block variations of light such as laser-beams, or make them semipermeable to filter oxygen from water though the latter is mentally taxing.
+For example, Sue can shape her fields into simple invisible constructs or generate a nearly indestructible invisible force field around herself or her target.
+She can vary the texture and tensile strength of her field to some extent, rendering it rigid as steel or as soft and yielding as foam rubber; softer variants on the field enable her to cushion impacts more gently, and are less likely to result in psionic backlash against Susan herself.
+She is also able to make her shields opaque or translucent like milk glass to effectively block variations of light such as laser beams, even using her shields to block out the sun for days at a time.
+She can make them semipermeable to filter oxygen from water though the latter is mentally taxing.
 She can generate solid force constructs as small as a marble or as large as 100 ft in diameter, and her hollow projections such as domes can extend up to several miles in area.

 By generating additional force behind her psionic constructs, Sue can turn them into offensive weapons, ranging from massive invisible battering rams to small projectiles such as spheres and darts.
 By forming one of her force fields within an object and expanding the field, Sue can cause her target to explode.
 She can also travel atop her animated constructs, enabling her to simulate a limited approximation of levitation or flight.
 She can manipulate the energy of her force fields around other objects to simulate telekinetic abilities as well.
 She is capable of generating and manipulating multiple psionic force fields simultaneously.
 This power is only limited by her concentration; once she stops concentrating on a psionic force field, it simply ceases to exist.

 Sue's force fields can also counteract or interact with other forms of psychic energy.
 For instance, when battling against Psi-Lord, an adult version of her own son, her force fields shielded her mind from his telepathic abilities.
 Similarly, Jean Grey's psychokinetic abilities could not pass through her shields.

 Miscellaneous abilities

-Susan is an excellent swimmer and a capable unarmed combatant, having been trained in judo by Mister Fantastic and received additional coaching from Iron Fist, the Thing, and She-Hulk.
+Susan is an excellent swimmer and capable unarmed combatant, having been trained in judo by Mister Fantastic and received additional coaching from Iron Fist, the Thing, and She-Hulk.